Cjkjvfnby/Cjkjvfnby/useful_content.md

 ## [Martin Fowler – What Does Tech Excellence Look Like? ](https://www.youtube.com/watch?v=Avs70dZ3Vlk)

 ## [More Testable Code with the Hexagonal Architecture](https://www.youtube.com/watch?v=ujb_O6myknY)
-Good explanation of the Hexagonal architecture with examples on Java.
-Mentioned repository can be found on GitHub.
+Nice explanation with SpringBoot and Java.

+If you would like to start hexagonal architecture with SpringBoot, this video and author github repository is a good starting point.

 ## [Verifying Microservice Integrations with Contract Testing](https://www.youtube.com/watch?v=-6x6XBDf9sQ)
 Nice presentation to get basic idea how contract testing may look like.